Andy16823/GFX/README.md

 Genesis Game Engine is licensed under the MIT License.
 See the License folder for details.

-For the latest updates and community support, visit [Genesis Game Engine on GitHub](link_to_repository).
+For the latest updates and community support, visit [Genesis Game Engine on GitHub](https://github.com/Andy16823/GFX/tree/main/GFX/GFX%200.1.0.0).

-Let your creativity thrive with Genesis Game Engine 0.9.9.9!
+Let your creativity thrive with Genesis Game Engine 0.1.0.0!